 - The how:

-- Read lots and travel to generate ideas for engaging content and stories.
+- Read more books and travel to generate ideas and life an interesting life.

 - Experience as much as possible.
-Before a life of travel begins, get out and experience new things on a weekly basis; food, activities and things I don’t want to do.
+Before a life of travel begins, get out and experience new things on a regular basis.
+You only grow as a person when you’re uncomfortable, living a comfortable life is a forgettable life.

 - Become accountable by tracking monthly performance, “what gets measured gets done”.
-Performance tracking would include fitness (healthy mind), educational and vocational goals.
-There’s probably a spreadsheet needed for this, I’ll make a new post once I have something up and running.
+Performance tracking should include fitness (healthy mind), education and vocational goals.